What Does a VPN Hide? (And the Things It Can’t Hide)

 Most VPN software isn’t designed to protect you from malware, viruses, or malicious computer software.
 This is a job better suited for an antivirus.

 You might use a VPN to hide your IP address and encrypt your online traffic.
-However, a VPN typically won’t prevent you from clicking on suspicious links, downloading harmful programs, or being at risk from cybercriminals if you’re on a public Wi-Fi network, for example.
+However, a VPN on its own won’t prevent you from clicking on suspicious links, downloading harmful programs, or being at risk from cybercriminals if you’re on a public Wi-Fi network, for example.

 FAQs about VPN capabilities